womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/0-overview.md

 Below is a diagram of the dapp architecture.
 ![Web3RSVP Dapp Architecture Diagram](https://i.imgur.com/2TPbE9J.jpg)

+## Share Your Progress

+We built this with a lot of love **for you.** Let us know how its going by following the prompts to tweet as you go through the course.
+These tweets will allow us to guage participation and reward those who are active.
+We are raffling off fun prizes like Surge Women NFTs, ENS names, and more.
+By tweeting about the course using #30DaysOfWeb3 and tagging @womenbuildweb3, you'll automatically be entered into the raffle.
+1 tweet = 1 entry --> if you make many tweets, you'll get many entries.
+Happy tweeting 🐥

 ## 🏁 Checkpoints

 Throughout the course, there'll be checkpoints for you to test what you've learned and earn [kudos](https://mintkudos.xyz/), which are unique, peer-verified non-transferrable tokens.